Michael Collins (Irish leader): Easter Rising

 Following the surrender, Collins was arrested and taken into British custody.
 He was processed at Dublin's Richmond Barracks by "G-Men", plain-clothes officers from Dublin Metropolitan Police.
-During his screening, Collins was identified as someone who should be selected for further interrogation, harsher treatment, or execution.
+During his screening, Collins was identified as someone who should be selected for further interrogation, harsher treatment or execution.
 However, he overheard his name being called out so he moved to the other side of the building to identify the speaker.
-In doing so, he joined the group that was transferred to Frongoch internment camp in Wales, a movement that historian Tim Pat Coogan describes as "one of the luckiest escapes of his life."
+In doing so, he joined the group that was later transferred to Frongoch internment camp in Wales after two months captivity in Stafford Gaol.
+Historian Tim Pat Coogan describes Collins' fortuitous move across the detention room in Richmond Barracks as "one of the luckiest escapes of his life".

 Collins first began to emerge as a major figure in the vacuum created by the executions of the 1916 leadership.
 He began hatching plans for "next time" even before the prison ships left Dublin.

-At Frongoch he was one of the organisers of a program of protest and non-cooperation with authorities.
+At Frongoch he was one of the organisers of a programme of protest and non-cooperation with authorities.
 The camp proved an excellent opportunity for networking with physical-force republicans from all over the country, of which he became a key organiser.

-While some celebrated the fact that a rising had happened at all, believing in Pearse's theory of "blood sacrifice" (namely that the deaths of the Rising's leaders would inspire others), Collins railed against the military blunders made, such as the seizure of indefensible and very vulnerable positions like St Stephen's Green, which were impossible to escape from and difficult to supply.
-Public outcry placed pressure on the British government to end the internment.
-In December 1916, the Frongoch prisoners were sent home.
+While some celebrated the fact that a rising had happened at all, believing in Pearse's theory of "blood sacrifice" (namely that the deaths of the Rising's leaders would inspire others), Collins railed against the military blunders made.
+He cited the seizure of indefensible and very vulnerable positions like St Stephen's Green which were impossible to escape from and difficult to supply.
+Public outcry placed pressure on the British government to end the internment and, in December 1916, the Frongoch prisoners were sent home.